athar1344/athar1344.info/README.md

 ## 🌱 Currently Working On:

-- 🌐 **Real-Time Voice Translation Tool** *(Prototype Stage)*
+- 🌐 **Real-Time Camouflaged Enemy Detection System** *(Prototype Stage)*
-  Creating a speech-to-speech translation system that converts live audio into another language while maintaining voice tone and flow.
+  An AI-powered surveillance model leveraging YOLO and explainable AI (XAI) to detect camouflaged or partially hidden humans in open environments.
+The system provides real-time threat detection along with interpretable insights to enhance trust and situational awareness.

 ---